yanx4/Getting-and-Clearning-Data-Course-Project/README.md

 #Performed Work :

 The R code :run_analysis.R has been written to realize the 5 steps in the course projects :
+0. Read in all the original files by read.table().

-1. Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set with 561 varialbes of measurements.use rbind() and cbind() later.

-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement. use grep() to search patterns "mean()" or "std()".Save the resulting indicies to list "sel".
+Select columns of variables and corresponding feature names.

-3. Uses descriptive activity names to name the activities in the data set.
+3. Uses descriptive activity names to name the activities in the data.
+Merge the activitylabel data set to the previously dataset by common varible activity number with merge().

 4. Appropriately labels the data set with descriptive variable.
+Renames the the 66 selected columns with the "colnames" list by rename().

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+Reshape the dataset by group subject id and activity with melt().
+Use dcast() to calculate the corresponding mean.
+The genreated tidy data was written out to "tidy_data.txt" by write.table().

 #Output Files:
 1. The "CodeBook.md" describes all the variables, datasets, and any merge/subset/rename/reshape steps performed to clean up the data.